Steins;Gate: My Darling's Embrace: Synopsis

+Production

-Development and release
+Development

 The game was developed by 5pb., and was produced by Naotaka Hayashi.
 While 5pb.'s Chiyomaru Shikura planned the story for the original Steins;Gate game on his own, My Darling's Embrace was written by other writers under scenario supervision by Tatsuya Matsubara.
 This change came from when Shikura was working on the anime adaptation of Steins;Gate, and realized that since the concept of the game's world had been fully established, he could let other writers who understand the world work on Steins;Gate projects and bring new ideas to it.
 The concept for My Darling's Embrace as a romance game, according to Matsubara, came from how there was a trend in Japan to develop secondary games after the release of a visual novel, that explored characters more in depth; he did however not want to water down the main Steins;Gate narrative by portraying Okabe's struggle from the original game again, so he decided to set the game in a "peaceful, fun worldline".

+Release

 My Darling's Embrace was announced in February 2011 by Famitsu, and was described as a fan disc.
 It was originally released for the Xbox 360 on June 16, 2011, and was later released for several other platforms: the PlayStation Portable on April 26, 2012, the PlayStation 3 on May 24, 2012, the PlayStation Vita on March 14, 2013, and iOS on October 3, 2013.
 The Xbox 360 version became playable on Xbox One through backward compatibility on May 19, 2017, along with the original Steins;Gate and its spin-off Steins;Gate: Linear Bounded Phenogram.
 The game was also released for the Nintendo Switch as part of the collection Steins;Gate: Divergencies Assort along with Steins;Gate 0 and Steins;Gate: Linear Bounded Phenogram on March 20, 2019 in Japan.
 The Xbox 360, PlayStation 3, and PlayStation Vita versions were both available separately and in bundles with the original Steins;Gate; the PlayStation Vita bundle also included a ticket to Steins;Gate: The Movie − Load Region of Déjà Vu and a metal charm.
 The game was published in English for the first time by Spike Chunsoft on December 10, 2019, for the Nintendo Switch, PlayStation 4, and Microsoft Windows.